 As you can tell from the photo, I usually don’t take myself all that seriously.
 I know that getting old is a helluva lot better than the alternative.
 Well, as long as I am healthy and have most of my faculties intact.
 I also plan to have some fun while running and continuing to live the best life that I can.

-At some point in the next 20-30 years that I will die and I do think about that more than I used to.
-Death is unbeaten as far as we know, but I have a feeling he enjoys a good laugh now and then.
-So while he chuckles at my lame efforts to stay half a step ahead of him, at least until he finally decides to catch me.
+At some point in the next 20-30 years there is a pretty good probability that I will die and yes, I do think about that more than I used to.
+Death is unbeaten as far as we know, but I have a feeling the Grim Reaper enjoys a good laugh now and then.
+So I hope he chuckles at my lame efforts to stay half a step ahead of him, at least until he finally decides to catch me.